- Articulate the importance of having a comprehensive system of supports available for families.

 Staff members can support families by listening and learning about the ways they are supporting their children through this transition.
 Staff members can also encourage additional communication and engagement between children and their families.
 Caring adults can help children by providing words to the emotions surrounding the experience, such as, “I know you are sad and wish Mom was going to be able to stay home with you.
 Mom loves you.
 While she’s away, Aunt Karina is going to take care of you and keep you safe.
 You are safe and loved.”

 In preparing for deployment, and while away, the family can be supported in ways that continue to offer sensitivity to the situation.
 Staff members can create additional opportunities for connection, such as taking or requesting photos of families.
 Photos can be posted in the program area, or family books can be created for children.
-Recording stories or messages in the parent's voice is another ongoing source of connection.
+Recording stories or messages in the family member’s voice is another ongoing source of connection.